*Above YouTube video enhances blog post message Below:

 Michelangelo’s magnificent Sistine Chapel portrayal of the “Creation of Man” – A powerful fatherly figure pointing His finger toward a perfectly formed man, who is pointing his finger upward toward the Father – captures the essence of man being made in the image & likeness of God.

-Man was also created with “Free Will”.
+But, Man was also created with “Free Will”.
 Satan exists.
 Adam sinned.
 And the perfect relationship with God was broken.
 Satan stirs the Pride, Lust, Greed, Anger, etc. that fester in the soft underbelly of our humanity.
 So, our souls suffer the thousands cuts of compromise & rationalization that turn our face from God.
 The Son of God came to restore the original relationship, of “Children of God” and “Heirs of Heaven”.
 That restored relationship requires Faith in God and love of others.
 Man, frequently fails to do those things.
 Repentance is required to maintain the restored relationship.
 Repentance requires the humility & gratitude portrayed in the painting, “The Prodigal Son”.

 Rembrandt’s poignant painting of the “Prodigal Son” – A forgiving Father’s unconditional love portrayed by placing both of his hands (The masculine left hand & the feminine right hand) on the shoulders of a penitent, worthless son, under the harsh, self-righteous glare of an indignant son & brother – captures the essence of God’s unilateral, unconditional love for His progeny.